How to Write a Scientific Paper: Structure and Examples

 Getting Started: Things to Do Before Writing

-Choose a Target Journal: Understand formatting guidelines and submission requirements.
+- Choose a Target Journal: Review scope, formatting rules, word limits, and submission requirements early.

-Create an Outline: Organize your ideas to streamline the writing process.
+Create a Paper Outline: Organize your ideas to streamline the writing process.

 Scientific Paper Structure and Examples